craigcabrey/mission-control/README.md

 # Mission Control

 ## Running
-`npm install && grunt install && gulp`
+`npm install && bower install && gulp`
 Notice gulp alone should do the trick

 If you are having issues, try installing gulp in global scope